If you are one of those bloggers who is using a free WordPress theme, you are likely changing your theme around a lot.

 Change WordPress Theme Keeping the Same Search Engine Ranking

-Import SEO settings to a plugin:
+Import SEO Settings to a plugin:

 Then, migrate all SEO data to a plugin.

-WordPress SEO by Yoast, offers this feature internally, and you can quickly import all SEO data to the Yoast plugin.
+Yoast SEO, offers this feature internally, and you can quickly import all SEO data to the Yoast plugin.
 After this step, you can change your theme to any other theme without any effect in SEO.

 Pick an SEO friendly theme: